 If you have not yet applied for your SSDI or SSI benefits, our team can review your initial application and ensure the Social Security Administration (SSA) receives essential information about your medical providers so that it can confirm that you qualify.
 We will help you apply for benefits or fight a denial if you previously applied on your own.

-For a free legal consultation with a Social Security Disability lawyer serving Carroll County, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Carroll County, call 412-661-1400

 Who Qualifies to Receive Social Security Disability?

 Both SSDI and SSI require the claimant to “prove that the disability is so severe it keeps them from working.”
 In general, there are two ways of doing this.
 First, you can ensure your medical records contain the evidence called for under the section for your condition in the Social Security Administration’s Blue Book, which is a list of qualifying impairments for benefits.

 Alternatively, you will undergo a residual functional capacity assessment.
 This assessment, which may or may not require meeting with a doctor, considers your pain and other symptoms and whether they affect your ability to work and earn a living.
 This will establish how much you can do, known as your residual functional capacity.